LeandroTE/chirpstack-fuota-server/README.md

 take to setup.
 Example commands:

 ### Database setup

+**(This is only need for previous versions, the latest version has a startup script which configures the database)**

 The ChirpStack FUOTA Server stores the deployment results into a [PostgreSQL](https://www.postgresql.org/) database.
 You must enable the `hstore` extension for this database.